Search

 With Release, you can seamlessly upgrade, increase, decrease, or resize your cluster later without any interruption, so you can always change this later if you need more compute power or want to reduce your cloud bill.

-Using a Release generated domain
+Using a Release-generated domain

-You can choose to use a release generated domain by selecting Generate a Release Subdomain when creating a cluster.
-This will generate a subdomain under one of our domains and it will be used for the URLs generated on your environments.
+You can choose to use a Release-generated domain by selecting "Generate a Subdomain" when you create a cluster.
+This will generate a subdomain under one of our domains that will be used for the URLs generated for your environments.

 Creating a cluster with elevated permissions

 By default, clusters are created with no extra permissions or roles.
-If you require elevated permissions on your cluster, you can turn on the Use elevated permissions when clusters are created setting on your Organization Settings page.
+If you require elevated permissions on your cluster, you can turn on the "Use elevated permissions when creating clusters " setting on your Organization Settings page.

-Migrating Apps to a new Cluster
+Migrating apps to a new cluster